Payless Power Review

 Quick Facts

-- Best For: Customers with rough credit who need power without a deposit
+- Best For: Customers who can’t pass a credit check and need power fast

 Company Overview

-But let’s be direct: if your credit qualifies you for ANY traditional plan—even with a $100 deposit—you’ll save $300-$500/year compared to prepaid.
-The deposit pays itself back in 3-4 months through rate savings.
-We’ve run this math thousands of times.
+If your credit qualifies you for any traditional plan—even one that requires a $100-$200 deposit—you will save money within a few months.
+The deposit pays for itself through lower rates.
+We have run this math thousands of times.

 Where Payless Power Operates